The Wind in the Willows: Reception

 A number of publishers rejected the manuscript.
 It was published in the UK by Methuen and Co., and later in the US by Scribner.
-The critics, who were hoping for a third volume in the style of Grahame's earlier works, The Golden Age and Dream Days, generally gave negative reviews.
-The public loved it, however, and within a few years it sold in such numbers that many reprints were required.
+The critics, who were hoping for a third volume in the style of Grahame's earlier works The Golden Age and Dream Days, generally gave negative reviews.
+The public loved it, however, and within a few years it sold in such numbers that many reprints were required, with 100 editions reached in Britain alone by 1951.
 In 1909, then US President Theodore Roosevelt wrote to Grahame to tell that he had "read it and reread it, and have come to accept the characters as old friends".